Fédération Bancaire Française: Missions

 The French Banking Federation (FBF) promotes the banking and financial services industries in the French, European and international markets, and sets out the industry's positions and proposals to officials and regulatory authorities in the fields of business and finance.
 The FBF also issues professional standards, best practices and recommendations, and makes its experience available to its members.
 Its mission also includes keeping members among French banks informed of anything that may concern their activities.

 To fulfil its mandate, the FBF is structured around three departments : Banking and Financial Activities and Research, Information and External Relations, European and International Affairs.

 Structure of the FBF

 Banking and Financial Activities and Research

-This department offers a full range of banking expertise, and oversees the FBF's commissions and committees in areas including retail banking and direct banking, investment banking and capital markets, risk control and capital adequacy requirements, payment systems and instruments, and legal and tax issues.
+This department offers a range of banking support, and oversees the FBF's commissions and committees in areas including retail banking and direct banking, investment banking and capital markets, risk control and capital adequacy requirements, payment systems and instruments, and legal and tax issues.
 It also negotiates and works with various French and European government and regulatory authorities.